Phone or Text | 416.272.3370

 Known simply as Erskine May, it is an authoritative source for understanding how procedures have evolved.

-There are links to the standing orders of both bodies, as well as other information on roles, procedures and debates.
+There are also links to the standing orders of both bodies, as well as to other information on roles, procedures and debates.

 Seattle-based professional parliamentarian and former association executive Ann Macfarlane offers her services via an excellent website, on which she writes a regular blog about rules of order and parliamentary procedure.